Bison Kaalamaadan (soundtrack): Release

 The album was preceded by the first single "Theekkoluthi" was released on 1 September 2025.
 The second single "Rekka Rekka" was released on 16 September.
 The third single "Cheenikkallu" was released on 23 September.
 The fourth single "Thennaadu" was released on 2 October.
 The fifth single "Kaalamaadan Gaanam" was released on 9 October.
 The album was released on 28 October, consisting of all five singles in addition to an unplugged version of "Cheenikkallu".

+Track listing

+All tracks are written by Mari Selvaraj except where noted.